hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/classification.md

 plt.show()
 ```

-It's also possible to consider problems in which all features and all predictions being categorical.
+It's also possible for all of the features and predictions in a problem to be categorical.
+For instance, suppose the model is given a penguin's species and is asked to predict its probable island (so we can bring it home!).

 ```{code-cell} ipython3
 pd.get_dummies(penguins_df.dropna()[["species", "island"]])
 ```

-We don't encounter these kinds of problems very often in HEP, though.

 Here's what we'll use as our sample problem: given the bill length and depth, what is the penguin's species?
-The fact that there's more than 2 categories will require special handling.

 ```{code-cell} ipython3
 fig, ax = plt.subplots()